 Preventive Medicine: A Doctor’s Perspective

-When I was a practicing physician, talking to my patients about preventive care was one of my favorite things to do.
+As a practicing physician, talking to my patients about preventive care was one of my favorite things to do.
 It was also one of the most challenging.
 In our culture we see doctors as healers, someone we turn to when we are sick.
 But did you also know the word “doctor” comes from the Latin word docere, to teach?
 So, doctors are not only healers, but teachers as well.
 Of course, teaching involves educating and encouraging patients recovering from illness.
 But, it also involves teaching people who are well how to prevent illness!

 The challenge for all of us is to work hard at protecting our health when we’re not sick.
 When I would recommend a mammogram, I would often hear, “But I don’t have a history of breast cancer in my family.”
 When discussing colon cancer screening, patients would ask, “Why would I do that?
 I don’t feel sick.”